LearnCobol/SQLiteCobol/README.md

 # SQLiteCobol
-SQLite database for Cobol with patchs
+SQLite database for Cobol with patches